Alberta economic corridors: Highway 1 (Trans-Canada Highway) Corridor

-The Trans-Canada Highway (Highway 1) in southern Alberta that runs between the British Columbia and Saskatchewan, passing through Calgary, Medicine Hat, and Banff National Park.
+The Trans-Canada Highway (Highway 1) in southern Alberta that runs between the British Columbia and Saskatchewan boundaries, passing through Calgary, Medicine Hat, and Banff National Park.
 The corridor is approximately 534 km long and includes Highway 1 and portions of Highway 201 around Calgary, both designated as Core Routes of the National Highway System, as well as the Canadian Pacific Kansas City (CPKC) mainline.
 Highway 1 provides access to international markets through the Ports of Vancouver and Montreal.

 Highway 3 (Crowsnest) Corridor

-The Crowsnest Highway (Highway 3) in southern Alberta that runs between the British Columbia and Medicine Hat, linking to Saskatchewan via Highway 1, and passes through Lethbridge.
+The Crowsnest Highway (Highway 3) in southern Alberta that runs between the British Columbia border and Medicine Hat, linking to Saskatchewan via Highway 1, and passes through Lethbridge.
 The corridor is approximately 324 km long and includes Highway 3, designated a Core Route of the National Highway System, as well as and the Canadian Pacific Kansas City (CPKC) mainline.
 Highway 3 provides access to international markets through the Port of Vancouver, and also links to the Eastport–Kingsgate Border Crossing (via British Columbia Highway 95 southwest of Cranbrook), which provides access to the Pacific Northwest.

 Highway 16 (Yellowhead) Corridor

-The Yellowhead Highway (Highway 16) in central Alberta that runs between the British Columbia and Saskatchewan, passing through Edmonton, Lloydminster, and Jasper National Park.
+The Yellowhead Highway (Highway 16) in central Alberta that runs between the British Columbia and Saskatchewan boundaries, passing through Edmonton, Lloydminster, and Jasper National Park.
 The corridor is approximately 634 km long and includes Highway 16 designated as a Core Route of the National Highway System and part of the Trans-Canada Highway network, as well as the Canadian National Railway mainline.
 Highway 16 provides access to international markets through the Ports of Vancouver (via British Columbia Highway 5, also part of the Yellowhead Highway) and Prince Rupert.
 It also links to Central and Eastern Canada via the Trans-Canada Highway, either via Saskatchewan Highway 11 or at its eastern terminus west of Winnipeg.

 Highway 9 (Calgary to Saskatchewan)

-Highway 9, along with Saskatchewan Highway 7, connects Calgary to Saskatoon via Drumheller.
+Highway 9, along with Saskatchewan Highway 7, connects Calgary with Saskatoon via Drumheller.
 Beginning at Highway 1 east of Calgary near Langdon, the corridor is approximately 324 km long and is designated as a Core Route of the National Highway System.
 While not officially listed as part of the Highway 9 corridor, Highway 72 serves as an alternate access route to Calgary, linking with Highway 2 north of the city near Crossfield.

 Highway 11 (Red Deer to Saskatchewan River Crossing)

-Highway 11, also known as the David Thompson Highway, connects Red Deer to the Rocky Mountains and Banff National Park via Rocky Mountain House.
+Highway 11, also known as the "David Thompson Highway", connects Red Deer with the Rocky Mountains and Banff National Park via Rocky Mountain House.
 The corridor is approximately 254 km and is not part the National Highway System.
 Part of the corridor includes a proposed extension to the Trans-Canada Highway near Golden, British Columbia through Howse Pass; however, the conceptual route would be under the jurisdiction of Parks Canada (being located in Banff National Park) and the Province of British Columbia, and would require their support.